Actively Recruiting

 • Presence of gastrointestinal infections other than C. difficile infection

-• Known active gastrointestinal disorders such as infectious gastroenteritis, coeliac disease, inflammatory bowel disease, irritable bowel syndrome, chronic pancreatitis, or biliary salt diarrhea
+• Active gastrointestinal disorders such as infectious gastroenteritis, coeliac disease, inflammatory bowel disease, irritable bowel syndrome, chronic pancreatitis, or biliary salt diarrhoea

-• Previous colorectal surgery or presence of a cutaneous stoma
+• Previous colorectal surgery or presence of cutaneous stoma

 • Food allergies

-• Current or recent (less than 2 weeks) treatment with drugs that may alter gut microbiota including antimicrobials, probiotics, proton pump inhibitors, immunosuppressants, or metformin
+• Current or recent (within 2 weeks) use of drugs that could alter gut microbiota, including antimicrobials, probiotics, proton pump inhibitors, immunosuppressants, or metformin

 • Decompensated heart failure or heart disease with ejection fraction below 30%